ZetCode

 F# record

-In this article, we show how to work with records in F#.
+In this article, we explore how to effectively work with records in F# and understand their role in data structuring.

 F# record simple example